ReDI-School/js-berlin-2020-fall/lesson12.md

 ### Lesson overview

-* recap of Javascprit data types
+* recap of Javascprit types
 * introducing Javascript objects
 * differences between objects and arrays
 * some practice

 ---

-### Recap: data types
+### Recap: types

-What data types have we seen so far?
+What Javascript types have we seen so far?

 * Number
 <!-- .element: class="fragment" -->